 Chicken was the most popular meat eaten by New Zealanders in the early 2000s.
-However, it was a specialty meat until the 1960s, when production of mass barn-raised broiler chickens for domestic consumption dramatically increased.
+However, it was a speciality meat until the 1960s, when production of mass barn-raised broiler chickens for domestic consumption dramatically increased.
 Before this, it was reserved for special occasions of the type illustrated on the cover of this 1920s cookbook.
-The small roast chicken cuts a rather lonesome figure among the sweet puddings and baked goods.
+The small roast chicken cuts a rather lonely figure among the puddings and baked goods.

 Alexander Turnbull Library

 Reference: E. Futter, Home cookery for New Zealand.
 Auckland: Whitcombe and Tombs, 1926 (B-K 942-COVER)

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.